 Full job description

-Accelerate your retail banking career as a Universal Banker with Arab African International Bank (AAIB) in Cairo.
-Master end-to-end branch operations, from complex cash transactions to strategic customer relationship management, driving financial growth and service excellence.
-Core Responsibilities Cash &...
+Accelerate your retail banking career with the Fresh Graduates Program at Arab African International Bank (AAIB) in Cairo.
+This is an exciting opportunity for ambitious individuals to master end-to-end branch operations—from complex cash transactions to strategic customer relationship management—driving financial...

-Accelerate your retail banking career as a Universal Banker with Arab African International Bank (AAIB) in Cairo.
-Master end-to-end branch operations, from complex cash transactions to strategic customer relationship management, driving financial growth and service excellence.
+Accelerate your retail banking career with the Fresh Graduates Program at Arab African International Bank (AAIB) in Cairo.
+This is an exciting opportunity for ambitious individuals to master end-to-end branch operations—from complex cash transactions to strategic customer relationship management—driving financial growth and service excellence.

 Core Responsibilities